ShreyanshiJaiswal/Supply_Chain-_Optimization/README.md

-# Supply Chain Optimization Dashboard using Power BI
+# Supply Chain Optimization Project

 ## Project Overview
-This project focuses on **Supply Chain Optimization** by utilizing data insights to improve aspects such as inventory management, cost reduction, lead time optimization, and profitability.
+This project aims to optimize various aspects of the supply chain by leveraging detailed data analytics to enhance inventory management, reduce operational costs, and increase overall profitability.
+By identifying inefficiencies and opportunities within the existing supply chain processes, the project provides actionable insights that can lead to significant improvements.

+## Problem Statement
+The supply chain industry faces multiple challenges such as inefficient inventory management, fluctuating lead times, high defect rates from suppliers, and escalating shipping costs.
+These issues not only affect operational efficiency but also impact profitability.
+This project addresses these critical pain points by analyzing detailed supply chain data to uncover underlying problems and recommend solutions.

 ## Objectives
-The objectives of this project are:
-- **Increase stock visibility** by analyzing stock levels and shortages.
-- **Identify key factors** influencing shipping costs and lead time variability.
+- **Enhance Stock Visibility**: Improve the accuracy of stock level monitoring and management to prevent shortages and optimize storage costs.
+- **Reduce Shipping Costs and Lead Times**: Identify factors that contribute to high shipping costs and extended lead times, and devise strategies to mitigate these issues.
-- **Maximize product availability** by optimizing order quantities and reducing lead times.
+- **Maximize Product Availability**: Adjust order quantities and streamline supply processes to ensure optimal product availability.
-- **Optimize profit margins** through better cost management.
-- **Minimize defect rates** by identifying suppliers contributing to higher defect rates.
+- **Improve Profit Margins**: Focus on cost management strategies to reduce manufacturing and operational costs, thereby increasing profitability.
+- **Quality Control**: Minimize defect rates by enhancing quality checks and selecting reliable suppliers.

+## Technologies and Tools
+- **MySQL Workbench**: Utilized for uploading, querying, and managing data.
+Complex SQL queries were crafted to extract and analyze data efficiently.
+- **Microsoft Excel**: Employed for data preprocessing, including sorting, filtering, and creating calculated fields that are crucial for in-depth analysis.
+- **Power BI**: Used to develop interactive dashboards and visualizations that illustrate complex data relationships and performance metrics clearly and compellingly.

-## Data Sources
+## Data Description
-The data used in this project was sourced from **MySQL** and **Excel** and was analyzed using **Power BI** for visualization and insights.
+The project utilized a dataset from Kaggle containing key supply chain metrics such as product types, stock levels, lead times, and shipping details.
+The original dataset was enhanced by adding calculated columns like 'Stock Shortage Flag' and 'Profit Margin' to facilitate more focused analyses.

+## Methodology
+1. **Data Preparation**: The raw data was cleaned and standardized to ensure consistency.
+Missing values were addressed to maintain data integrity.
+2. **Feature Engineering**: New metrics were derived to better understand supply chain dynamics.
+These included indicators for stock shortages and profitability metrics.
+3. **Data Analysis**: Utilized pivot tables and aggregation methods in Excel to summarize data and uncover patterns.
+SQL was employed for deeper data mining and extracting nuanced insights.
+4. **Visualization and Reporting**: Power BI dashboards were created to visualize trends and results dynamically.
+These dashboards allow for interactive exploration of data, such as drilling down into specific metrics.

-### MySQL Analysis
+## Analysis Summary
-- **Data Management**: All data points, including product types, stock levels, and defect rates, were extracted and analyzed from a MySQL database.

-### Excel Analysis
+### Excel
-- **Data Handling**: The dataset was pre-processed in Excel, where key metrics such as revenue generated, number of products sold, and manufacturing costs were organized.
+- **Data Cleaning and Preparation**: Initial cleaning steps involved removing duplicates and filling missing entries.
+- **Feature Engineering**: Added new columns such as 'Stock Shortage Flag', 'Lead Time Variability Status', and 'Profit Margin'.
+- **Data Aggregation**: Employed pivot tables to summarize and analyze key supply chain metrics.

+### SQL
+- **Data Management**: Used for complex filtering and data segmentation, crucial for detailed analysis.
+- **Data Integrity**: Scripts were run to verify data accuracy post-transformation.

 ### Power BI
-Power BI was used to create dashboards and visualizations, providing key insights into the supply chain.

-## Key Performance Indicators (KPIs):
-Here are the primary insights gained from the analysis:

-1. **Total Revenue**: 577,000
-   Total revenue generated from product sales.

-2. **Average Product Price**: 49.46
-   The average price of all products in the dataset.

-3. **Total Products Sold**: 46,000
-   The number of units sold across all product categories.

-4. **Average Manufacturing Cost**: 47.27
-   The average cost incurred during product manufacturing.

-5. **Total Available Products**: 4,840
-   The current stock availability for all product categories.

-6. **Total Stock Value**: 4,777
-   The total value of the stock currently available.
+- **Dashboard Development**: Created interactive and dynamic dashboards with slicers for product type, transportation mode, and more, enhancing user engagement.
+- **Insight Visualization**: Highlighted key areas like shipping costs and defect rates through visual analytics.

 ## Insights

-1. **Revenue vs. Product Type**
-   Products with a higher price tend to generate more revenue, but certain product types with moderate pricing also show significant revenue contribution, indicating high sales volume.

-2. **Stock Levels and Shortages**
+- **Revenue and Product Type Relationships**: Analysis showed that higher-priced products generate more revenue, but high sales volume in moderately priced products also contributes significantly to total revenue.
-   Some product categories are at risk of stock shortages.
-There is an opportunity to improve order planning to avoid potential stockouts.
+- **Stock Management**: Identified product categories at risk of stock shortages, highlighting the need for improved inventory planning.

-3. **Lead Time Variability**
-   Lead times vary significantly for different product categories.
-Optimizing lead time consistency, especially for high-demand products, could lead to better inventory management.

-4. **High Defect Rates for Certain Suppliers**
-   Suppliers with higher defect rates are contributing to a significant loss in quality.
-A strategic partnership with better-performing suppliers can improve product quality and reduce costs associated with defects.

-5. **Shipping Costs Impact on Profitability**
+- **Lead Time Optimization**: Variability in lead times was noted across product categories, suggesting the potential for streamlining processes.
+- **Supplier Quality Control**: High defect rates were associated with specific suppliers, indicating the need for stricter quality control measures or supplier changes.
-   Products with longer lead times and higher shipping costs are negatively impacting overall profit margins.
-Optimizing transportation routes or considering alternative shipping carriers could reduce shipping costs.
+- **Shipping Cost Reduction**: Analysis revealed that products with longer shipping times and higher costs are reducing profit margins, suggesting areas for cost-saving through logistical adjustments.

-6. **Cost Management Opportunities**
-   While the average product price is relatively high, the manufacturing costs are close to the average price.
-Focusing on reducing manufacturing costs through lean operations can help improve profit margins.

 ## Conclusion
-This project provides comprehensive insights into the supply chain, helping stakeholders to optimize processes, reduce costs, and improve profitability.
-Key metrics such as revenue, stock levels, and defect rates were effectively visualized and analyzed, enabling data-driven decision-making.
+This project illustrates how data-driven insights can transform supply chain operations by providing a clear roadmap to reduce costs, enhance efficiency, and improve profitability.
+The detailed analysis and the interactive Power BI dashboard serve as powerful tools for decision-makers to visualize and act on the insights provided.